nadiia2302/etl-json-to-sql/README.md

 - average_currency: The average price in USD for that year, rounded to two decimal places.
 - count_book: Total number of books published that year.

-average_currency: The average price in USD for that year, rounded to two decimal places.